noahniemeijer/VOID/README.md

 To run the program, do `python3 main.py`.
 I am working for an automatical path so u can type 'void'.

-To leave the AI Chat, type '/bye' just like you would do in Ollama
+To leave the AI Chat, type '/bye' just like you would do in Ollama To clear chat history, eather type '/clear' or go to settings and reset the AI.

 # EXAMPLES